MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-security.md

 ## Verifying the syslog setup

 If you successfully connected the syslog client to your syslog server, you should soon start receiving events.
-If you don't see any event, verify the configuration of your syslog client, by running the following cmdlets:
+If you don't see any event, verify the configuration of your syslog client by running the following cmdlets:

 **Verify the server configuration in the syslog client**